K-Lane Kennels - Saskatchewan's first net-zero commercial facility USES 100 percent solar and geothermal energy

 K-Lane Kennels is living in the future.
 The commercial boarding kennel will be producing all of their heating and electrical energy from renewable sources, completely eliminating the need for non-renewable natural gas energy and coal generated electricity at their facility.

 Kronau, Saskatchewan (Canada) - K-Lane Kennels is Mother Nature's favourite boarding facility.
-The small business installed a 48 kilowatt (kW), 192-panel solar power farm that is expected to generate enough power to provide 100 percent of electrical needs for their 5,800 square foot commercial building.
+The small business installed a 48 kilowatt (kW), 192-panel solar power farm that is expected to generate enough power to provide 100 percent of electrical needs for their business and home buildings - over 10,000 square feet in total.
 The new solar farm will work with their existing earth-energy geothermal system that was installed in 2008.
 The combination of solar and geothermal will produce green energy completely eliminating the need for gas from SaskEnergy and electricity from SaskPower.

 It is leading edge as it is likely the first 100 percent renewable commercial building in Saskatchewan.